PokemonAutomation/Arduino-Source/SerialPrograms/Source/PythonBindings/README.md

 ## MCP server

+The same MCP interface is also served by the SerialPrograms app itself (**ML → AI Agent Server**, see `Source/Integrations/AgentServer/README.md`), so an agent can drive the Switch through the app while you watch and take over with the keyboard.
+Both servers load their tools from the shared `Source/Integrations/AgentServer/AgentTools.json`.

 ```bash
 python -m pokemon_automation.mcp_server --serial /dev/cu.usbserial-0001 --video MiraBox
 python -m pokemon_automation.mcp_server --fake        # no hardware, for trying it out